Recognition & Awards

 National academic rankings, high test scores and award-winning scholars, artists and athletes are the result of the community's high value placed on its public schools.

-Of the 19 public Fulton County schools within Johns Creek, three of them (Chattahoochee High, River Trail Middle and Dolvin Elementary) are recipients of the US Department of Education's highest honor, the Blue Ribbon National School of Excellence.
+Of the 19 public Fulton County schools within Johns Creek, four of them (Chattahoochee High, River Trail Middle, Medlock Bridge Elementary and Dolvin Elementary) are recipients of the US Department of Education's highest honor, the Blue Ribbon National School of Excellence.
 Three schools – Chattahoochee High, Taylor Road Middle and Haynes Bridge Middle – are recognized as Georgia Schools of Excellence.

 Northview High is a two-year recipient of the State AAAAA Governor's Cup and, along with Chattahoochee and Centennial, is consistently named "Best High School" by Atlanta Magazine.